cityresearch/map673/module-03/lesson-03.md

 ![Passing data as two arguments to a processData function](lesson-03-graphics/passing-data-to-process.gif)
 **Figure 05**.
 Passing data as two arguments to a processData function.

 Now we're going to build a nested looping structure.
-That is, we're going to loop through one of the JSON objects properties, and for each time we do that, we're going to loop through all the properties of the second object.
-A nested looping structure is a fairly common technique in programming, but a little tricky to get your head around the first time.
+That is, we're going to loop through one of the JSON objects properties, and for each time we do that, we're going to loop through all the properties in the second object.
+This is a fairly common technique in programming, but a little tricky to get your head around the first time.

 Let's look a very basic example first, using two arrays and two of our classic `for` looping structures to create an "outer" loop and an "inner" loop: